Sunday, May 13, 2012

 Tri an Mhi - Snámh Oighear Fuar

 Without a doubt the hardest Swim to Bike transition I will ever experience.
 Lough Lene was cold.
 Very cold.
 Too cold for me.
 I certainly had mild hypothermia when the temperature drop hit me as I stood in transition unable to make decisions or move my limbs properly.
 With the help of a marshall I managed to get my jacket on.
 The T.I marshall had a long look at me, watching he said to me "if you cannot clip your own helmet you cannot continue".
 Shit.
 I eventually managed it.
 I struggled on to my bike unable to lift my head for about 20k.
-For the first time ever I thought I will have to drop out of this one, the reason was simple my health.
+For the first time ever I thought I will have to drop out of this one, it was so cold.
 So I was faced with a hard question do I spin around and go back for a space blanket or do I raise my core temp myself?
 Keep going.
 Never seen Heart Rate as low in any bike race.
 Two and a half hours in I began to feel right.
 Then I got going.
-Good finish to the bike and a good run.
+Good finish to the bike and a decent run.

 Swim 00:45.16 / Holiday 1 00:03:42 / Bike 03:09:36 / T2 00:00:55